 - Encourage and support students to become independent, responsible, accepting and caring individuals with respect for the beliefs, and values of others

-- Support each students to develop and achieve their potential
+- Support each student to develop and achieve their potential

 - Nurture strong partnerships and positive relationships with parents, carers, professionals and the wider community